MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Jobs

 A job is a collection of tasks and responsibilities.
-In Dynamics 365, areas of responsibility, tasks, functions, skills, and educational or certification requirements for a job are also required for [positions](#positions) that are associated with a job.
+In Dynamics 365, areas of responsibility, tasks, functions, skills, and educational or certification requirements for a job are also required for [positions](#positions) that are associated with that job.
 Before you create jobs, you should set up some reference information, such as job titles, functions, and types.
-Having these available saves you time when you add positions to the job.
+Having this information available saves you time when you add positions to the job.
 You can also set up eligibility to filter compensation plans for a specific job.

 ## K